 There's lots of different options depending on your budget and how much you like to tinker.
 We recommend Midland brand radios for most people.
 Any of their radios will be fine, but below are some of the best choices.

-Midland X-Talker T71 VP3 - If you're not sure, buy these. |
+Midland GXT3000 - If you're not sure, buy these.

-Wouxun KG-905G If you want to tinker, there are prosumer grade GMRS radios to be had.
+Wouxun KG-S65G If you want to tinker, there are prosumer grade GMRS radios to be had.
 These will give you a full 5 watts of power on channel 20, and they'll have a removable antenna which can be upgraded if you desire.
 At handheld power levels, a good antenna is way more useful than another watt of power.

 Midland MXT-275 For when you absolutely must be heard and you're willing to figure out how to run some wires.
 This supports an external antenna which is more important than the power it provides. |